 To achieve these remarkable capabilities, modern digital payment systems employ several cutting-edge technologies.

-Magnetic Secure Transmission (MST) mimics the magnetic signal generated by traditional card swipes, allowing users to make payments at both traditional and chip-based card terminals.
-This allows digital wallets to work with conventional magnetic stripe card readers, expanding the compatibility of contactless payment technologies.
+| Magnetic Secure Transmission (MST) | Mimics the magnetic signal generated by traditional card swipes, allowing users to make payments at terminals. | -Works with traditional card readers -Compatible with older chip-based terminals | -Allows digital wallets to work with conventional magnetic stripe card readers – Expands acceptance at non-NFC terminals |

 Top-trending innovations in digital payment technologies